Guides/Mice·beginner·7 min read

 Post-travel

-Distance the button continues moving after the click.
-Lower is crisper — your finger stops where the click happens, not in a mushy follow-through.
+How far the button keeps moving after the click.
+Less is crisper, so your finger stops right where the click happens.

 Side play